TrustedFirmwareWebsite/website/_projects/mbed-tls.md

   - text: Wiki pages
     url: https://developer.trustedfirmware.org/w/mbed-tls/
 top_text: |-
-  **A C library implementing cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols.
-Its small code footprint makes it suitable for embedded systems.
+  **Project implements cryptographic primitives, X.509 certificate manipulation and the SSL/TLS and DTLS protocols.
+The project provides reference implementation of [PSA Cryptography API Specification](https://developer.arm.com/documentation/ihi0086/b) by supporting the cryptographic operations via.
+PSA Crypto APIs.
+The project also supports the [PSA Cryptoprocessor driver interface Specification](https://github.com/Mbed-TLS/mbedtls/blob/development/docs/proposed/psa-driver-interface.md) which defines an interface for cryptoprocessor drivers.
+The small code footprint makes the project suitable for embedded systems.
 It has many users, including TF-A, TF-M and OP-TEE.**

   Contribution guidelines can be found in the documentation.